Table of Contents

 Why this there a shift now?

 One of the solutions to overcome this is to heavily use the own cloud infrastructure.
-Aurora Serverless on AWS and very recently AlloyDB on GCP are natural results of trying hard to reduce running compute resources.
+Aurora Serverless on AWS and recently AlloyDB on GCP are natural results of trying hard to reduce running compute resources.
 It’s natural that the big cloud providers are on the forefront for this for general purpose data stores.

 Whatever happens in Google, AWS or Azure will usually happen to other data stores a little later.
 CockroachDB is a good example of a data store created by former google employees - albeit it is tackling a different problem by making sure data is distributed and not yet about saving costs.
 CockroachDB it’s also a lot older than this recent trend.